jundalisay/sp/content/en/material/fallacies/faraday.md

 Faraday's ignorance of virtual photons and channels led to Faraday's Paradox, which is resolved by Cartesian channels

+You would think that Maxwell would fix it by adding the concept of either [vortices](https://en.wikipedia.org/wiki/Quantum_vortex) or channels, something that is now standard in superconductors.

-Instead of adding channels, Maxwell merely adds divergence and curl to the flux.
+Instead, Maxwell merely adds divergence and curl to the flux.
 His ignorance allows the scammer Einstein to offer a false explanation as Special Relativity.

+### The Relativity Scam

 Instead of simply combining moving electrons + virtual photons, this Relativity scam unites matter + electromagnetism.
 It mandates that everything is moving and mass-energy has equivalence